bashcorp/spotifyquiz/INSTALL.md

 # Starting the Server
 `source` into your virtual environment and then run `python manage.py runserver`.
 This will start the server, which will be on localhost:8000

+# Adding Front-End Resources

+## HTML/PHP Pages
+Django has what it calls an overall project, which is the main directory of the repo.
+There is one 'app' inside of the project, which is the folder called `quiz`.
+Inside that, there's a `templates` folder, which is where you put your html and php files.

+## Static Files (css, javascript, images)
+Inside the quiz app, there's a folder called `static`.
+There you can put all your static files.

+### Loading static files
+Django has a fancy system to refer to static files.
+To use it, you'll need to load them first.
+Put `{% load static %}` in your `<head>`.

+### Referring to static files (can you tell I'm enjoying these headers)
+In place of a url, put `{% static path %}`, where `path` is the path of the file relative to the `static` folder.
+So for a css file, you would write `<link ... href="{% static 'css/styles.css' %}">`